-Located at the base of the penile shaft is round 15-mm tender ulcer with clear serous drainage and slightly rolled borders that is surrounded by poorly demarcated erythema, imaged at lesion day 3.
-This lesion took 18 days to heal.
+Located on the foreskin overlying the right side of the penile base is a round 10-mm nontender ulcer surrounded by resolving poorly demarcated erythema, imaged at lesion day 10.
+These lesions took 18 days to heal.

-These ulcers are associated with tender bilateral inguinal lymphadenopathy.
+These ulcers are associated with tender bilateral inguinal lymphadenopathy and a faint suprapubic maculopapular rash.
 This was mistaken for syphilis, for which he received treatment empirically, prior to receiving the diagnosis of HMPX.

 There was no history of immunocompromising conditions or medications.
 This man was on Truvada for HIV pre-exposure prophylaxis.
 He also received Imvamune for HMPX pre-exposure prophylaxis 3 days before illness onset.